 The second step is having the highest contracts for the various Final Expense insurer contracts.
 Our agents receive the highest payouts in the final expense industry - Guaranteed.
 Technology brings results and results bring volume.
 Volume allows us to give you highest industry contracts.
 For all insurers - agents are paid direct by the carrier.

-Click the eContracting Portal link to initiate contracting - Join the 125 FEX Club - Mutual of Omaha (UOO), TransAmerica, Oxford Life, United Home Life, Americo, Aetna, Royal Neighbors of America and others have street level 1st year commissions of up to 125%.
+Click the eContracting Portal link to initiate contracting - Join the 125 FEX Club - Mutual of Omaha (UOO), TransAmerica, , United Home Life, Americo, Aetna, Royal Neighbors of America and others have street level 1st year commissions of up to 125%.
 Residual compensation follows.
 All moneys direct from the carrier.
 NAAIP contracts with 37 Final Expense Carriers.
-A Final Expense Quote Engine with 37 carriers is available at the Sales Tools at the bottom of this page.
+A Final Expense Quote Engine with 37 carriers is available at the Sales Tools in your NAAIP back office.